-Sections 26(1), 30 to 33 and 66 apply with respect to a person to whom this Division applies as if any reference in them to Western Australia were a reference to the jurisdiction in which the person generally resides.
+Sections 26(1), 29A to 33 and 66 apply with respect to a person to whom this Division applies as if any reference in them to Western Australia were a reference to the jurisdiction in which the person generally resides.

+[Section 79 amended by No. 27 of 2008 s.
+9.]

 Part 4 — Community Protection Offender Register

 80. Requirement to establish and maintain Community Protection Offender Register